About retailer standards and policies

 Sales and Items metrics do not apply

 |Keep popular items in stock to avoid rejections.
 Be sure to always ship packages on time and provide tracking information.||

-Item defect rate: A percentage of sold items, which either have negative a seller rating.
+Item defect rate: Percentage of items that either have a negative seller rating or were cancelled by the retailer because the items were out of stock.
 A product receives a negative rating when the order was not shipped on time or an incorrect item was received.

 Shipping defect rate: A percentage of retailer items for which the shipment didn’t receive a carrier scan within the handling time or for which tracking information was missing.
 Maximum handling time for Google Express is 4 days, as specified by Shopping Actions policy, otherwise it will count as a late shipment.

 Sales: Top Retailers status requires a minimum number of sales per quarter.
 The expectation for the top retailer badge is $15K within 90 days.

 Items sold: Number of items fulfilled, excluding items that were cancelled by the customer or by Google.
 Quantities of the same item are taken into consideration.
 For example, an order with 2 packs of juice and 3 packs of water counts as 5 items.
 The target number of items for the Top Retailer badge is 300 items within 90 days.